Yvonne De Carlo: Early life

-De Carlo attended Lord Roberts Elementary School, located a block away from her grandparents' home.

-De Carlo originally wanted to be a writer.
-She was seven when a school assignment, a poem she wrote titled "A Little Boy", was entered in a contest run by the Vancouver Sun.
+De Carlo attended Lord Roberts Elementary School, a block from her grandparents' home.
+She originally wanted to be a writer.
+She was seven when a school assignment, a poem she wrote titled "A Little Boy," was entered in a contest run by the Vancouver Sun.
 She won and received a prize of $5, which according to De Carlo, meant as much to her at that time as if she had won the Nobel Peace Prize.
 She also wrote short plays, which she usually staged in her grandparents' house, and even adapted Charles Dickens' A Christmas Carol for a neighborhood performance.

-Marie wanted her daughter to have a career in show business and made sure Peggy received the necessary singing and dancing lessons.
-Peggy joined the choir of St. Paul's Anglican Church to strengthen her voice, and when she was ten (or three, according to a 1982 interview), her mother enrolled her in the June Roper School of the Dance in Vancouver.
+Marie wanted her daughter to have a career in show business and made sure Peggy received singing and dancing lessons.
+Peggy joined the choir of St. Paul's Anglican Church to strengthen her voice.
+When she was ten (or three, according to a 1982 interview), her mother enrolled her in the June Roper School of the Dance in Vancouver.
 In May 1939, a Variety news item listed Yvonne de Carlo as one of the performers at the opening of Hy Singer's Palomar ballroom (also known as Palomar Supper Club) in Vancouver.

 Early career

-Beginnings in Hollywood (1940–1942)
+1940–1942: Beginnings in Hollywood

 De Carlo and her mother made several trips to Los Angeles.
 In 1940, she won second place in the Miss Venice beauty contest, and placed fifth in that year's Miss California competition (and can be seen in that pageant at 0:36 of the British Pathé film "A Matter of Figures").
 At the Miss Venice contest, she was noticed by a booking agent who told her to audition for an opening in the chorus line at the Earl Carroll Theatre on Sunset Boulevard in Hollywood.

 De Carlo and her mother arrived at Earl Carroll's for the audition, but after learning that Carroll would have to examine her "upper assets" before hiring her, De Carlo and her mother searched for work at another popular Hollywood nightclub, the Florentine Gardens.
 They met the proprietor, Nils Granlund, and he introduced De Carlo to the audience before she tap danced to "Tea for Two".
 Granlund then asked, "Well, folks ... is she in or out?"
 The audience responded with "a rousing round of applause, with whistles and cheers", and De Carlo got the job.
 She started in the back of the chorus line, but after months of practice and hard work, Granlund featured her in a "King Kong number."
 In it, she danced, and cast off several chiffon veils before being carried away by a gorilla.
-She was given more solo routines and also appeared in her first soundie.
+She was given more solo routines.

 She had been dancing at the Florentine Gardens only a few months when she was arrested by immigration officials and deported to Canada in late 1940.
-In January 1941, Granlund sent a telegram to immigration officials pledging his sponsorship of De Carlo in the U.S., and affirmed his offer of steady employment, both requirements to reenter the country.
+In January 1941, Granlund sent a telegram to immigration officials pledging his sponsorship of De Carlo in the US, and affirmed his offer of steady employment, both requirements to reenter the country.